sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gnome-shell-extension-launch-new-instance</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Always launch a new application instance for GNOME Shell
+Short desc    : Always launch a new application instance for GNOME Shell
 URL          : http://wiki.gnome.org/Projects/GnomeShell/Extensions
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : This GNOME Shell extension modifies the behavior of clicking in the dash and app
+Descript     : This GNOME Shell extension modifies the behavior of clicking in the dash and app
              : launcher to always launch a new application instance.
 ```